Soccer-Quaison fires Sweden to extra-time World Cup playoff win over Czechs | Sports-Games

 The visitors had some dangerous moments of their own, with Tomas Soucek flashing a header just wide on the hour and Jan Kuchta wasting a decent chance by curling a shot past the left post when he should at least have forced a save by Robin Olsen.
 Sweden substitute Mattias Svanberg went closest for the Swedes in normal time, but his header from Forsberg's corner was aimed straight at visiting goalkeeper Tomas Vaclik.

-The game finished scoreless after 90 minutes and appeared to be heading for penalties when Quaison danced through the defence before exchanging passes with Isak and lotting the ball into the net to send the home fans in the 48,628 crowd into ecstasy.
+The game finished scoreless after 90 minutes and appeared to be heading for penalties when Quaison danced through the defence before exchanging passes with Isak and slotting the ball into the net to send the home fans in the 48,628 crowd into ecstasy.
+There was still time for 19-year-old Anthony Elanga to win his first cap and the young winger did his bit, holding up the ball and showing flashes of his electric pace as the Swedes ran down the clock.

+"I'm just glad we scored a goal, I'm very happy right now," Sweden captain Victor Lindelof said.
+"We still managed to create some chances and it felt like we were stronger than them.
+"The first half was OK, I don't think we were prepared for their duels and the way they played, but in the second we came out a better team and played better football," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)